harelsegev/INDXRipper/README.md

 ### Basic features
 * Applies fixups for index records and MFT records
 * Handles $INDEX_ALLOCATION and $FILE_NAME attributes in extension records
-* Full paths are resolved using the parent directory references from the MFT records.
+* File paths are resolved using the parent directory references from the MFT records.
 * Works on live Windows NTFS drives, using device paths
 * All times outputted are in UTC

 ### The --slack-only switch

-Not all the entries in slack space are outputted in this mode.
+**Not all the entries in slack space are outputted in this mode.**

 A lot of the entries in slack space are old entries of active files.
 Those old entries contain a "snapshot" of the file's metadata from an earlier point in time.
 Although this information may be useful in some cases, most of the time it's the deleted files I'm interested in.